A Swift Fix for Nuclear Outbursts: Introduction

 A common feature of these nuclear outbursts is that a significant portion of their emission is emitted at ultraviolet (UV) wavelengths.
 As such, observations from space-based UV telescopes, in particular the \textit{Neil Gehrels Swift Observatory} \citep[\textit{Swift};][]{gehrels04}, are crucial for characterizing the temperatures and luminosities of these events.
 Nearly all transients identified as possible TDEs have thus been the subjects of extended monitoring campaigns with the \swift UltraViolet and Optical Telescope \citep[UVOT;][]{roming05}.

 In Novemeber 2020, the \swift team announced that due to a loss of sensitivity over time, the photometric calibration for the three UVOT UV filters needed to be retroactively corrected\footnote{\url{https://www.swift.ac.uk/analysis/uvot/index.php}}.
-This loss of sensitivity cn affect UV observations made with \swift after 2017 by up to 0.3 magnitudes.
+This loss of sensitivity can affect UV observations made with \swift by up to 0.3 magnitudes.
+The most recent correction files indicate that the sensitivity calibration was over-approximated for all three UV filters beginning in late 2015, reaching a $\sim 5$\% level in 2017.
 Since \swift observations are often used to estimate blackbody temperatures in nuclear outbursts, a difference of 0.3 mag can have a significant effect on the estimated blackbody temperatures and luminosities, particularly for cases where the transient magnitude is close to that of its host galaxy.
 The UVOT photometry correction thus has the potential to affect not only the conclusions about individual objects, but also the conclusions of population studies \citep[e.g.,][]{arcavi14, hung17, hinkle20a, vanvelzen20}.

-Here we re-compute the \swift photometry for all previously published epochs of \swift data taken of TDEs and other singular nuclear outbursts that were observed by \swift in 2017 or later.
-This includes both transients discovered after 2017 and those discovered prior to 2017 that were still being observed after 2017.
+Here we re-compute the \swift photometry for all previously published epochs of \swift data taken of TDEs and other singular nuclear outbursts that were observed by \swift in 2015 or later.
+This includes both transients discovered after 2015 and those discovered prior to 2015 that were still being observed after 2015.
 We have also used multi-wavelength archival data to model the SEDs of the transient host galaxies and produce host-subtracted light curves and blackbody models of these transients in a uniform way.
 We present the resulting corrected \swift light curves, host-subtracted light curves, and blackbody models, which we make publicly available.

 In Section~\ref{sec:sample} we discuss the sample selection.
 Section~\ref{sec:host_fits} discusses the sources of archival photometry and the models for the SEDs of the transient host galaxies.
 Section~\ref{sec:swift_reductions} discusses our reduction of the \swift UVOT data and presents the raw and host-subtracted \swift light curves.
 Section~\ref{sec:bb_fits} covers our blackbody models of the transient SEDs and presents the resulting luminosities, radii, and temperatures.
 Section~\ref{sec:L40} discusses our re-analysis of the peak-luminosity/decline-rate relationship we first presented in \citet{hinkle20a}.
 Finally, Section~\ref{sec:summary} summarizes the results of this work.
 Throughout this paper, we have used a cosmology with $H_0$ = 69.6 km s$^{-1}$ Mpc$^{-1}$, $\Omega_{M} = 0.29$, and $\Omega_{\Lambda} = 0.71$.